 When the global chip shortage occurred, TSM took matters into its own hands and has already looked at expansion opportunities in Japan and has secured a deal with Apple (APPL) to develop an advanced display technology.

 2. Broadcom (AVGO) shares

-Broadcom is a global designer, developer and supplied of semiconductor devices.
-In it’s Q4 2020 earnings, it reported a 11.9% revenue growth and 56.3% net income growth.
+Broadcom is a global designer, developer and supplier of semiconductor devices.
+In its Q4 2020 earnings, it reported a 11.9% revenue growth and 56.3% net income growth.
 Semiconductor solutions’ revenues (75% of Broadcom’s total net revenues) totalled $4.83 billion, which was an increase of 6% from Q4 2019.

 This boost was thanks to 5G sales coming in above expectations, which was thanks to increasing spending by telecommunications companies, as well as higher cloud spending by data centres.
 Broadcom’s business model also includes a sizable enterprise software unit, a rarity in the semiconductor sector.

 For the fiscal year ending October 2021, the chipmaker is expected to earn $26.28 per share, which is an increase of 18.6% from the previous year.